jeffreysorgen/golf-club-sensors/README.md

 - Append data to the CSV file

-# PHYSICAL DEVELOPMENT STAGE TWO
+# Physical Development Stage Two

 _Collecting data for each physical stage of development:_
 - Stage 1: collect on computer, communicate directly